OpenFn/gen/README.md

 Update: actually, for JS we use prettier.
 Why not just use prettier for both languages?!
 We just need to ensure the setup is minimal

+## Local development

+- `bun watch` will reload the typescript platform & python services whenever there's a change
+- use the .env in services to configure your environment
+- use url or the CLI to test your endpoints
+- see the contributing guide for more details

+Note that we canont yet use `bun --watch` to restart the server, because we also need to track changes in python land.
+So for no we use nodemon